vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 .eśvara edition of Liṅgapurāṇa.
 Al-

-though Kātyāyana ad  Pāṇini 8.3.36 allows the elision of the final s  before a sibilant followed by a voiceless occlusive and this practice is found regularly in manuscripts, 33 the loss of the hiatus between mūd

-. hā  and stha  in handwriting
+though Kātyāyana ad  Pāṇini 8.3.36 allows the elision of the final s  before a sibilant followed by a voiceless occlusive and this practice is found regularly in manuscripts, 33 the loss of the hiatus between mūḍhā  and stha  in handwriting

-\(reflected in the Veṅkaṭeśvara edition of the Liṅgapurāṇa\) may have caused that the verbal second plural indicative \(‘you are fools’\) was no longer understood, which gave rise to the nominal mūd

-. hās tu \(A , A \) and mūd
+\(reflected in the Veṅkaṭeśvara edition of the Liṅgapurāṇa\) may have caused that the verbal second plural indicative \(‘you are fools’\) was no longer understood, which gave rise to the nominal mūḍhās tu \(A , A \) and mūd

 1